Cajun Smoked Turkey

 I recommend drizzling rather than brushing this on the turkey so you don’t wipe off any of the seasoning.

-Place the turkey in the preheated smoker and let it cook for 1.5 hours before checking it.
+Place the turkey in the preheated smoker and cook for 1.5 hours at 300°F before checking it.

-After 1.5 hours, start basting (drizzle) the turkey every 30 minutes.
+After 1.5 hours, start basting the turkey with the butter mix every 30 minutes.

-Let the turkey rest for 30 minutes before slicing to help keep it juicy.
+Let the turkey rest for 20-30 minutes covered loosely with foil before slicing to help keep it juicy.

 To serve